AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 create a very large number of files, which can lead to inode issues.

 ..
 [1]
-   Note: some older code will use a special  preprocessor macro, , defined in , that converts the  multifab into a Fortran array and its lo and hi indices.
+   Note: some older code will use a special AMReX preprocessor macro, , defined in , that converts the C multifab into a Fortran array and its lo and hi indices.
    Additionally, some older code will wrap the Fortran subroutine name in an additional preprocessor macro, to handle the name mangling between Fortran and C. This later